5TFG4/autohub-usbip/docs/INSTALL-win.md

 ### 1. Prerequisites

 1. Install the Windows USB/IP driver + CLI (`usbip.exe`).
-Use a recent, signed build compatible with your Windows edition.
+Use a recent, signed build compatible with your Windows edition—`usbip-win2 0.9.7.3` is the tested baseline.
 2. Confirm `usbip.exe` is in the `PATH` by running `usbip.exe help` from an elevated PowerShell session.
 3. Clone or unpack the repository, then work from `autohub-usbip\windows`.
 All paths below assume you're inside that folder; override locations with `-ConfigPath` if you move the files elsewhere.